Table of Contents[Hide][Click to Show]

 Walking at Disney World

-Last but certainly not least, sometimes the best transportation at Disney is no transportation at all!
-Even though Walt Disney World is large, there are certain parks and hotels that are nevertheless very much within walking distance of one another.
+Sometimes the best transportation at Disney is no transportation at all!
+Even though Walt Disney World is large, certain parks and hotels are nevertheless very much within walking distance of one another.
 A few common walking-distance connections to make:

 - Contemporary Resort to the Magic Kingdom